RagnarB83/ash/README.md

      - Todo: QM/MM not yet supported.
      - Todo: Analytical Hessian from ORCA and xTB
 - **Hessian analysis**
-  - Diagonalization of Hessian (from Yggdrasill or ORCA).
+  - Diagonalization of Hessian (from Ash or ORCA).
 Print frequencies and normal modes.
   - Todo: projection of translation/rotational modes
   - Normal mode composition analysis in terms of individual atoms, elements and atom groups.
   - Print vibrational densities of states files (with linebroadening)